tedtoal/XPT2046_Touchscreen_TT/README.md

 ### Reading touch information

-A later section will describe the easiest way to interact with the touch screen when using a TFT display, with touch and release events.
+A later section will describe the easiest way to interact with the touch screen when using a display, with touch and release events.
 However, you can always interact at a lower level by reading the touch information at any time.

 The touched() function tells if the display is currently being touched, returning true or false: